1,000+ Opportunities

 2025-26 AI Fluency Faculty Advisory Council members: Vince Castillo, Fisher College of Business Chris Coleman, College of Arts and Sciences Macarius Donneyong, College of Pharmacy / College of Public Health Jared Gardner, College of Arts and Sciences Dennis Hirsch, Moritz College of Law Nicole Kwiek, College of Pharmacy Megan LePere-Schloop, John Glenn College of Public Affairs Golrokh Mirzaei, Marion Campus / College of Engineering Detra Price, College of Education and Human Ecology Monique Ross, College of Engineering Mark Ruegsegger, College of Engineering David Staley, College of Arts and Sciences Lorraine Wallace, College of Medicine

-Based on current listing details, eligibility includes: Faculty members at Ohio State University.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Faculty members at Ohio State University.
+Confirm the full requirements in the official notice before applying.